NYC Business Litigation Lawyer

 - We will work to protect your rights, reputation, and assets using our experience and resources to give you leverage in your case.
 Our team includes former FBI, DEA, IRS, OIG, and Secret Service agents that are skilled at gathering valuable intelligence to give you the advantage.

-- We will use that information to strategically and systematically dismantle your opponent’s case.
+- Our New York commercial litigation attorneys will use that information to strategically and systematically dismantle your opponent’s case.

-Types of NYC Business Disputes Oberheiden, P.C.
+Types of New York City Business Disputes Oberheiden, P.C.
 Handles

 As a national business litigation law firm, Oberheiden, P.C., represents businesses in all types of disputes and other legal issues.
 Regardless of the industry your business operates in or the nature of the dispute, Oberheiden, P.C. can help.
-We frequently represent businesses dealing with the following legal issues.
+Our commercial litigation practice frequently represent businesses dealing with the following legal issues.

 Breach of Contract Actions

 Contracts are legal agreements that bind all sides to the contract.
 In most cases, contracts are a formality and, after signing the agreement, both parties live up to their respective expectations.
 However, there are a significant number of contractual disputes, often stemming from ambiguous terms in the contract.

 If your business finds itself needing to enforce a contract or at the other end of another party’s attempt to enforce a contract, Oberheiden, P.C. can help.
 Our experienced corporate litigation lawyers are familiar with the laws that govern the enforcement of contracts and what makes a contract unenforceable.
 Oberheiden, P.C., takes an individual approach to all breach of contract actions.